 CMP COLLEGIATE RIFLE TEAM FEATURE: University of Alaska Fairbanks

-April 21, 2021Civilian Marksmanship Program▸The First Shot▸CMP COLLEGIATE RIFLE TEAM FEATURE: University of Alaska Fairbanks
+April 21, 2021Civilian Marksmanship Program▸College Connection▸CMP COLLEGIATE RIFLE TEAM FEATURE: University of Alaska Fairbanks

 The University of Alaska Fairbanks (UAF) Rifle Team, founded in 1960, recently completed its 61st collegiate season.
 The historic program has won 10 team NCAA National Championships and 16 Individual National Championships.
 UAF has produced five Olympians, one Paralympian and three Olympic and Paralympic Medalists through athletes Matt Emmons, Jamie Corkish and Dan Jordan, respectively.

 The Nanooks returned to the National Championships in 2021 for their 34th appearance on the national stage.
 The team finished in 5th place and, for the first time in program history, averaged over 4,700 in the regular season.
 The Nanooks named four All-Americans this season: Liam Eberhart, Rylan Kissell, Kellen McAferty and Daniel Enger.
 Coach Will Anti completed his first season with the Nanooks, with help of second year Graduate Assistant Randi Loudin.

 Were you a shooter before coaching?
 If yes, what were some of your accomplishments?
 Yes, I was fortunate to be a member of West Virginia University’s Rifle Team.
 In my senior year, I served as the captain of the program.
 I was also able to compete as a member of the U.S. Junior Team for several years and compete at various international competitions.
 Before coaching in college athletics, I was the National Team Coach for Paralympic Shooting with USA Shooting.